martapla/movie-api/README.md

 - Displaying the login and register result in the console will be satisfactory.

 ### 📍 step 7
-- Implement a `pilot card` with theis respective details.
+- Implement a `pilot card` with their respective details.
 - It will be displayed into the file of each ship.

 #  🎠 Style